reinthal/BSD-Sockets/README.md

 		}
 ```
+# Round Trip Times: Concurrent vs Iterative
 The iterative server had a 388 ms rtt and the concurrent server had a 220 rtt.
+This is not a significant improvement.
 I'm not sure why this is but my guess is that the server is still only working with one thread.